marcdordal/marcdordal.github.io/_publications/2023-11-01-JD_term_structure_theory.md

 ---
-title: "A Unified Theory of the Term-Structure and Monetary Stabilization."
+title: "A Unified Theory of the Term-Structure and Monetary Stabilization"
 collection: publications
 permalink: /publication/2023-11-01-JD_term_structure_theory
 excerpt: 'We develop a New-Keynesian framework that incorporates the term-structure of financial markets and an active role for government and central bank&apos;s balance sheet size and composition.
 We show that financial market segmentation and the household&apos;s endogenous portfolio reallocation are crucial features to properly understand the effects of Large-Scale Asset Purchase programs and other unconventional policies.'